Arthur Margelidon

-Arthur Margelidon (born 12 October 1993, in Paris, France) is a Canadian judoka who competes in the men's 73 kg category.
+Arthur Margelidon (born 12 October 1993, in Paris, France) is a Canadian retired judoka who competed primarily in the men's 73 kg category.

 Career

-Margelidon won the bronze medal the 2015 Pan American Games in Toronto, and the gold medal at the 2016 Pan American Judo Championships in Havana.
+Margelidon won the bronze medal at the 2015 Pan American Games in Toronto, and the gold medal at the 2016 Pan American Judo Championships in Havana.

 In June 2016, he was selected for Canada's Olympic team, but he had to withdraw after he injured his arm.
 In June 2021, Margelidon was named to Canada's 2020 Olympic team.
-Margelidon would go onto finish in fifth place, one victory away from a bronze medal.
+Margelidon would go on to finish in fifth place, one victory away from a bronze medal.

 He lost his bronze medal match in the men's 73 kg event at the 2023 World Judo Championships held in Doha, Qatar.